dialog-semiconductor/BLE_SDK6_examples/scan_request_track/Readme.md

 	- This example runs on The DA14585/DA14586/DA14531 Bluetooth Smart SoC devices.
 	- The Basic / Pro Development kit is needed for this example.
-	- Connect the USB Development kit to the host computer.
+	- Connect the DA145xx Pro Development Kit to the host computer.
 	- UART TX on P0_4 for DA14585/DA14586
 	- UART TX on P0_6 for DA14531
 	- For the cursor to operate on DA14531 on the PRO KIT a fly wire is needed connecting P03 with J10.1 pin.